rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   the intellectual progress of the last four centuries has a cramping
 >   effect upon modern thought.
 >
->   There is howerever, a more general argument against revernce,
+>   There is however, a more general argument against reverence,
 >   whether for the Greeks or for anyone else.
 In studying a philosopher,
 >   the right attitude is neither reverence nor contempt, but first a kind of
 >   hypothetical sympathy, until it is possible to know what it feels like to